ialam085/A2Z_SQL_Solutions/README.md

 ```

 ### 🔸 Fetch Student Records using `UNION`
 - **`UNION`: It Combines the results of two or more SELECT statements.
-The UNION operator only returns distinct records.**
+The UNION operator only returns distinct records from one or more tables.**
 ```sql
       SELECT Adm_No FROM STUDENT
       UNION